TWiStErRob/net.twisterrob.ghlint/README.md

 # GitHub Actions validator

-This is a CLI utility to validate GitHub Actions workflows files.
+This is a CLI utility to **semantically** validate GitHub Actions workflows files.

 ## Why?
 There are many [other tools](#alternatives) checking the syntax of YAML files,